jasongaylord/JasonGaylord.com/_posts/2009/07/2009-07-02-technology-post-41.md

 <small>Edition: #41</small>

-_I won’t be posting anything tomorrow due to the US holiday of Independence Day on Saturday.
+_I won't be posting anything tomorrow due to the US holiday of Independence Day on Saturday.
 I will be taking the day off._

 **Daily Oddball** – [The Best Way to Photograph Fireworks](http://www.pcworld.com/printable/article/id,165973/printable.html) (Tweeted by [Dana Coffey](http://twitter.com/crazeegeekchick))